Abdulrahman-BinRabiah/Abdulrahman-BinRabiah.github.io/_pages/about.md

 <div class="intro">
 	<p align="justify">
 		Welcome to the professional page of Abdulrahman Bin Rabiah, a dynamic Senior Systems Engineer, Security at Lucid Motors USA and former Machine Learning Security Engineer at Bosch USA.
-With a PhD in Computer Science from the University of California, Riverside (UCR), I specialize in enhancing security in the IoT and automotive sectors through innovative cryptographic mechanisms and secure communication protocols.
+With a PhD in Computer Science from the University of California, Riverside (UCR), I specialize in enhancing security in the IoT and automotive sectors through innovative cryptographic mechanisms and secure communication protocols.<br>
 At Lucid Motors, I spearheaded the development of Secure Onboard Communication protocols, significantly elevating vehicle network security.
-My tenure at Bosch USA was marked by pioneering work in enabling IoT devices to securely outsource deep neural network computations.
+My tenure at Bosch USA was marked by pioneering work in enabling IoT devices to securely outsource deep neural network computations. <br>

 My academic journey culminated in a dissertation focusing on lightweight cryptographic mechanisms for IoT and embedded systems, under the guidance of esteemed Professors Nael Abu-Ghazaleh and Silas Richelson.
-This work, along with other projects at UCR, led to multiple publications and patents, showcasing my commitment to advancing the field of cybersecurity.
+This work, along with other projects at UCR, led to multiple publications and patents, showcasing my commitment to advancing the field of cybersecurity. <br>

 Explore my site to learn more about my professional journey, contributions to cybersecurity, and ongoing efforts to bridge the gap between academic research and industry applications.
 	</p>